alicjakardynal/Give_in_good_hands_web/README.md

 - create account
 - find organisation which you want to donate
 - pack your clothes
-- give it to courier
+- give it to the courier

 The website is made by React, Javascript, Sass.